 "Very well, let us pretend I am properly contrite and get to the point," Rhys huffed.

-"You, Gwenllian Kyffin, are the most obnoxious, nosy, irritating witch of a woman I have ever had the displeasure of knowing.
+"You, Gwenllian Kyffin, are the most obnoxious, nosy, irritating, witch of a woman I have ever had the displeasure of knowing.
 Just so we're clear on that," Rhys told her.

+She grinned shark-like and satisfied.
 "Does that mean you'll come with me after work to wander past his house in a seemingly random stroll?"